IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 The following parameters can be added to your methods:

     Primitives & Dates
-        Only primitive values and dates are accepted as parameters to be passed from the client to the method call.
-Complex objects or collections are not supported at this time.
+        Primitive values (numerics, strings, booleans, enums) and dates (:csharp:`DateTime`, :csharp:`DateTimeOffset`, and nullable variants) are accepted as parameters to be passed from the client to the method call.
+    Objects
+        Any object types may be passed to the method call.
+These may be existing :ref:`EntityModels` or :ref:`ExternalTypes`.
+When invoking the method on the client, the object's properties will only be serialized one level deep.
+If an object parameter has additional child object properties, they will not be included in the invocation of the method - only the object's primitive & date properties will be serialized.
     :csharp:`<YourDbContext> db`
         If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method call.
+For :ref:`Services` which don't have a defined backing EF context, this is treated as having an implicit :csharp:`[Inject]` attribute.
     :csharp:`ClaimsPrincipal user`
         If the method has a parameter of type ClaimsPrincipal, the current user will be passed to the method call.
     :csharp:`[Inject] <anything>`